TUMFTM/embes/docs/source/functionality.rst

 -------------------------------------

 Just before the race starts, we wish to initialize the energy strategy.
-The powertrain states (temperature and available energy) are measured.
+The powertrain states (temperature and available energy) are measured (:math:`\boldsymbol{x}_0`).
 These information are then used to find the time-optimal velocity profile and its corresponding power:

 .. image:: v_init.PNG
    :scale: 50